eWaterCycle/ewatercycle.github.io/Landscape.md

 # eWaterCycle Landscape Overview

-*The eWatercycle II project aims to overcome the challenge of locality in hydrological models using a Community Multi-Model environment.
-In eWatercycle II we will build an e-Infrastructure that will allow quick and safe inclusion of sub-models and model concepts into global hydrological models, leading to better understanding of the global hydrological cycle.
+*The eWatercycle project aims to overcome the challenge of locality in hydrological models using a Community Multi-Model environment.
+In eWaterCycle we will build an e-Infrastructure that will allow quick and safe inclusion of sub-models and model concepts into global hydrological models, leading to better understanding of the global hydrological cycle.
 In this document we review the